Get a Keypress in NodeJS

 Author: Eddie Roosenmaallen

-By day I'm the Release Manager at Distributive; I help build the Distributed Compute Protocol at https://dcp.cloud.
+By day I'm a senior backend engineer at Deel.
 In my off time I explore Linux, JavaScript and the web, and I try to share some of my knowledge and some of my humour online.

 Leave a Reply